-Our intention with every episode is to shine a light on a path that’s going to lead you to greater and higher funding approvals.
+Our intention with every episode is to shine a light on the path that’s going to lead you to greater and higher funding approvals.
 One of the main ways that we can continue to be fundable is to protect our credit profile.
-What borrower behaviors are important to watch during financial stressful times?
-It doesn’t matter whether or not the stress is coming from outside world like a nationwide recession or job loss, health problems or a family–sized, individual financial stress.
-Let’s get to it.
+We need to know what borrower behaviors are important to watch during financially stressful times?
+And it doesn’t even matter where that stress is coming from, whether it’s a nationwide recession, a job loss, health problems, or a family–sized, individual financial stress.
+So let’s get into it!

 How The Systems Work

-First of all, one of the main things that we want to focus on is let’s spend a moment on reminding ourselves how the system works.
-Your borrower profile and your borrower behaviors are measured by FICO and lending software to determine if you are fundable.
-In recessionary times, in financially stressful times, the lenders only make money when they lend.
-When things get stressful out there, they tighten the funding guidelines so that only a bulls-eye borrower, somebody who’s super highly fundable continues to get approved.
+Let’s begin with one of the main things that we want to focus on, and also spend a moment reminding ourselves how the system works.
+Both your borrower profile and borrower behaviors are measured by FICO and lending software to determine if you are fundable.
+In recessionary and financially stressful times, the lenders only make money when they actually lend.
+When things get stressful out there, they tighten the funding guidelines so that only a top-tier, bulls-eye borrower who is highly fundable will continue to get approved.

-You may have already experienced that if you’ve high balances for a long time, all of a sudden, you come to money, you get reemployed, you finished a project and you get paid.
-You start paying down those balances, likely is not, those lenders are going to start lowering those limits.
-Let’s start there with our first strategy about how to protect your limits if you’ve been carrying balances because you were living off them, paying bills off them while you didn’t have the resources to take care of those financial commitments.
+You may have already experienced this if you’ve had high balances for a long time.
+Let’s say that all of a sudden…you come to money, get reemployed, finish a project, and get paid.
+But when you start paying down those balances, it’s likely that those lenders are going to start lowering those limits.
+This will be our starting point today!
+Our first strategy is about how to protect your limits if you’ve been carrying balances because you were living off them or paying bills off of them, all while you didn’t have the resources to take care of those financial commitments.

 Contact Your Lender

-This does two things for you.
-Number one, we want to keep those limits high.
-Making a payment, many times people come to me going, “I thought I was doing right by my credit card company.
-I make a payment.
-All of a sudden, I go from $10,000 limit, $10,000 balance on my $10,000 card, I pay $1,000 off and they make my limit $9,050.”
-Here’s the difficulty and the thing we need to watch out for is that when they lower the limit back down so you’re near 100% utilization rate, the new balance that you pay down to is most of the new credit line, you’re back to 100% utilization.
+This will do two important things for you.
+We want to keep those limits high!
+When making a payment, many times people come to me and say, “I thought I was doing right by my credit card company.
+I pay off $1,000, but then all of a sudden, I go from a $10,000 limit and balance on my card to a $9,050 limit.”
+The difficult factor we need to watch out for is when they lower the limit back down, so that you’re near a 100% utilization rate, the new balance that you pay down to is most of the new credit line, so you’re back to 100% utilization.

 Offering A Probation

-We want to get down to paying it off completely, but until that happens, our big goal is getting it under 40%.
-That means that we’re out of the risk department because you’ve been in the risk department for every moment you’ve been above that amount.
-Those are vital.
-Those are important measures to take so that you can keep these limits.
-When they decide to give you limits again, they’ll only consider raising your limit every six months.
-This $10,000, you come all the way down to $5,000 and they drop it down to $5,050.
-It’s going to be a slog to get that back up there.
-Within reason, the higher the limit, the more fundable you are, especially for our entrepreneur clients, our entrepreneurs reading who want business lines of credit or business loans.
-Strategy number one, during times of stress, you want to talk to the bank before you start lowering that balance through payments.
+We want to get down to paying it off completely, but until that happens…our main goal is to lower it under 40%.
+Once we hit that target, we will be out of the risk department.
+Every moment that you sit above 40% is a liability.
+These are important measures to take so that you can keep these limits.
+When they decide to give you limits again, they’ll only consider raising it every six months.
+Within reason…the higher the limit, the more fundable you are, especially for our entrepreneur clients who want business lines of credit or business loans.
+Again, during times of stress, our first strategy is talking to the bank before you start lowering that balance through payments.

-Let’s say you’re re-employed, everything’s back on track, the automatic deposits from your employer or otherwise or the money that you’re putting into your checking account that is measured by your lender.
-We’ll get into what balances to have are going to help you in your financial stress, but all that money going in, then there’s money going out.
-Your bank right now, their software is measuring money in, money out and if there’s not a subtle or slight accumulation.
-I don’t care if it goes up $100 a month.
-If there’s not an accumulation in that balance, then that means you’re barely making ends meet.
-You’re sending that message to the bank.
+Let’s say that you’re re-employed and everything is back on track.
+The automatic deposits from your employer and the money that you’re putting into your checking account is measured by your lender.
+We will dive deeper into which balances will help you with your financial stress shortly.
+But with all that money coming in, there is money simultaneously coming out.
+Your bank uses their software to measure both the money coming in and the money coming out.
+And if there isn’t an accumulation in that balance, you’re barely making ends meet.
+Not only that, but you would be sending that message right to your bank.

-We go back to our strategy.
-How do you account for that balance being raised?
-You’re cutting out luxuries.
-You’re getting rid of lost or forgotten debits or auto drafts.
-What do I mean by building a relationship with your checking account?
-I’m going to put it here.
-There’s 1, 2, 4 and 7.
-These are magic numbers with your bank.
-They start at this amount at $100, $200, $400 and $700.
-This is called a bank rating.
-I always like to call it a depositor rating because these numbers reveal how valuable of a customer you are to your bank?
-This is what we call average daily balance in a month.
-Your average daily balance needs to be at least $100 or $200 or $400 or $700.If you're going to carry a balance, carry it on a credit card.
+So how do you account for that balance being raised?
+By cutting out luxuries, lost or forgotten debits, auto drafts, etc. When I mention building a relationship with your checking account, I’m talking about these magic numbers: 1, 2, 4, and 7…which start at $100, $200, $400, and $700.
+This is called a bank rating, but I always like to call it a depositor rating because these numbers reveal how valuable of a customer you are to your bank!
+Your average daily balance needs to be at least $100, $200, $400, or $700.If you're going to carry a balance, carry it on a credit card.
 Click To Tweet

-What if we call that your new zero?
-What if $100 is the new zero?
-Not only are we not using the check guarantee card and sending bad messages there, but we’re also keeping an average daily balance of $100.
-If I can get you to go to $200, bravo, if I can get you to go to $400, even better still, or into the $1,000s or $10,000s, those will help you build those relationships with the bank.
-We need every ounce of juice.
-You’re already depositing checks.
-If we’re reemployed, you’re already deposit checks.
-Even if they’re even if they are pension checks you‘re getting because you’re on a fixed income, or if those are unemployment checks, it doesn’t matter what’s being deposited into your account.
-We want to keep these minimum balance, average daily balances, to add one more set of powerful messages you’re sending your lenders to protect your fundability.
+So, not only are we not using the check guarantee card and sending bad messages there, but we’re also keeping an average daily balance of $100.
+If I can get you to reach $200, then bravo!
+If I can get you to $400, even better!
+Hitting those targets will aid you in building your relationship with your bank.
+If we’re re-employed, we’re already depositing the checks.
+Even if they happen to be pension or unemployment checks, you’re still on a fixed income.
+It doesn’t matter what’s being deposited into your account.
+We want to keep these minimum balances and average daily balances to add one more set of powerful messages that you can send your lenders, protecting your fundability™ in the process.

-There you got it, amazing strategies that are going to help your checking accounts, credit cards, lower balances without losing your limits.
-If you were able to implement all of these strategies, your value to a lender is going to skyrocket…even during stressful times.
-The principles are still true even if you’re not in financial stress so use it.
-If you are in financial stress, my heart goes to you.
-I pray and wish for your good fortune and good benefit to improve.
-I want you to take care of yourself and your loved ones in every way you can.
-If I can provide these simple strategies to help you do that, then I will have done my best by you.
+Well, there you have it!
+We covered amazing strategies that will help your checking accounts, credit cards, and lowering your balances without losing your limits.
+And if you implement them, your value in the eyes of a lender is going to skyrocket…even during stressful times like these!
+The principles are still true, even if you’re not in financial stress.
+If you do happen to be in financial stress…my heart goes out to you.
+I pray and wish for your good fortune to improve!
+I want you to take care of yourself and your loved ones in every way you can…and if I can provide these simple strategies to help you do that, then I will have done my best by you!